attack68/rateslib/docs/source/u_calendars.rst

    )
    union_cal.bus_date_range(start=dt(2023, 12, 18), end=dt(2024, 1, 5))

-**Calendar equivalence** checks that every business date and every potential settlement date are the same in both calendars.
+**Calendar equivalence** (which is not a particularly performant operation) checks that every business date and every potential settlement date are the same in both calendars.
 For example, in this case we have that:

 .. ipython:: python